critocrito/ncube/doc/http-api/account/update.md

 # Update the account details

 Change details for this account.
+This request must be authorized.

 **URL** : `/workspaces/<workspace_slug>/account`